ubports/docs.ubports.com/appdev/guides/user-metrics.rst

 How can I use user metrics in my application?
 ---------------------------------------------

-All of the following information will be based on the code for `nCounter`_
+All of the following information will be based on the code for `nCounter`_.

 First, you will need to import the module in the QML file that will handle the User Metrics: